jjacke13/nixtcloud/README.md

 *** This project is new and subject to changes without notification :P ***

-*** The test branch is exactly was its name states.
+*** The test branch is exactly what its name states.
 After testing, changes will be merged into main branch ***